OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/deciding_containers/screencast/script.md

-# Script: When to use custom containers
+# Script: When to use custom containers?

+## Running example

+- Same as before: Want to record basic data of students in this course: First name, last name, email
+- Now store these data for each run of this course

 ## Fixed vs. free fields

-- One could argue that in my example "students" also has fixed fields because it is typed in, i.e. fields are known at the time of writing the code.
-This is just because of the example.
-In a real application, we would read that data from some file.
+- You know ex ante what data you want a `Student` to look like, hence you can type identifiers (fixed fields)
+- You do not know the names / keys of students in a course when you set up the framework, hence you need the flexibility of free fields (here: string literals, in real world would read in from a file)

 ## Immutability

-This is mainly for deciding between dataclasses and namedtuples (or a motivation to use frozen dataclasses).
+This is mainly for deciding between dataclasses and NamedTuples (or a motivation to use frozen dataclasses).

-If one needs a dict (e.g. for very fast lookup or because of free fields), they should not use a NamedTuple.
+If you need a dict (e.g. for very fast lookup in large collections or because of free fields), you really do not want to use a NamedTuple / dataclass.